null138/scroll-optimizer/README.md

 - Default Settings
   - The default 30ms interval works well for most users.
   - An orange visual marker shows the default 30ms value.

+**⚠️Note: Lower input delays may not work properly if your mouse cannot physically achieve them (commonly around 15 ms minimum on modern devices).**

 # Ethical & Usage Notice
 From a functional perspective, this tool does not create artificial input or automate gameplay behavior.
 It simply delays existing input by a specified interval.